Equivariant K-theory of the space of partial flags: Definitions and Preliminaries

 \subsection{Equivariant $K$-theory.}

 For a complex linear algebraic group $G$ and a $G$-variety $X,$ let $Coh^G(X)$ denote the category of $G$-equivariant coherent sheaves on $X$ and let $K^G(X)$ denote the complexified Grothendieck group of $Coh^G(X)$.
 Given $\mathcal{A}\in Coh^G(X)$ let $[\mathcal{A}]$ denote its class in $K^G(X).$ $K^G(X)$ then has a natural $R(G)$-module structure, where $R(G)=K^G(pt)$ is the complexified representation ring of $G.$ Here we summarize some basic properties of $K^G(X)$ that are going to be important for our constructions later in the paper.
-We refer to \cite{CG97} for a systematic treatment of the subject.
-This summary partially follows a similar summary in \cite{V98}.
+We refer to \cite[Sections 5.2 and 5.3]{CG97} for a systematic treatment of the subject.

-\textbf{Induction.} For an algebraic subgroup $H\subset G$ and any $H$-variety $X$ one gets
+\textbf{Induction. } For an algebraic subgroup $H\subset G$ and any $H$-variety $X$ one gets